2009-01-10 20:31:05

 You aren't stuck having to use Etrade Canada.
 You aren't stuck having to trade through your bank.

-Here are three very viable options that you should definitely check out:
+Here are two very viable options that you should definitely check out:

-1. Questrade.
+1. Questrade.ca.
 Questrade is a great online brokerage that is Canadian-owned and operated (they are based out of Toronto).
-I can vouch for the company and honestly say that I never had a problem with them (I believe that I first opened my account with them in 2001).
+I can honestly say that I never had a problem with them (I believe that I first opened my account with them in 2001).
 They have always handled my questions and concerns in a timely fashion, and I am very pleased with their trading software package.
 Their commission rates are reasonable. and I never had an issue with downtime or a bad fill.
+I have friends that are using their service as well.

-Questrade has a promotion ongoing in which they will give you up to $300 in free commissions when you open up an account.
-Take advantage of this promotion by following this link.
+Questrade has a promotion ongoing in which they will give you up to $50 in free commissions when you open up an account.
+Take advantage of this promotion by clicking on this link and then entering MANUEL when prompted for a Questrade Promotional Code.

-Click Here to Open an Account at OptionsXpress
+Click Here to Open an Account on Questrade Today!

 Remember - you aren't stuck with your current broker!
 Within a week you can be set up in a much better situation - one that gives you much better tools with which to trade and is much easier on your wallet.